Tapering Strategies for Optimal Race Day Performance

 Brief Overview of What Tapering Is

-One common approach is a linear taper, which involves gradually reducing your training volume and intensity over several weeks leading up to the race.
-Another strategy is a step taper, which involves sharp reductions in volume over just a few days.
+One way is the linear taper.
+You slowly reduce training volume and intensity over weeks before the race.
+Another way is the step taper.
+Here, you cut training volume sharply over a few days.

 Check Out: Nutrition Plan for Half Marathon: How to Eat Before and During the Race